rexTexTau/Ormo/README.md

 First generic type parameter is a query parameter (in this sample, just an integer), and second generic type parameter describes the query result (*JobInfo* here in this sample is just a POCO model).

 That's it!
-Just four lines of code, and you have a query class, what, being paired with corresponding SQL, returns strongly-typed data (by calling its *Run* or *RunAsync* method from base query class).
+Just four lines of code, and you have a query class, which, being paired with corresponding SQL, returns strongly-typed data (by calling its *Run* or *RunAsync* method from base query class).

 *Sample Query SQL*:
 ```